TaiMingLu/AS.180.369/contrib/terrytaiminglu/Paper_Final/README.md

 ## Code Setup

-The code desginated to reproduce results requires Huggingface API and OpenAI API and expects to cost around 20$.
+The code desginated to reproduce results requires Huggingface API key and OpenAI API key and expects to cost around 20$.

-To get started, please replace the OpenAI API and Huggingface API in the code.
+To get started, please replace the OpenAI API and Huggingface API key in the code.

+Due to safety issues.
+Github prohibits commit APIs keys.
+(All pushed API keys will become immediately invalid.)